Trisha-Gujjula/project2/README.md

 # New Project

- This project was created from system.
+ This project was created from local system.
+ Created by Trisha Gujjula.